 May I bring my children?

 Yes!
 In fact, youth (17 and under) and students (university/college level) receive special discounts on tickets.
 For information on our youth and student tickets, check out our Ticket Discounts Page.
-Before taking a young child to a Classical Series or Saturday Evening POPS! concert, please consider whether he or she will be able to remain quiet throughout the performance.
+Before taking a young child to a Classical Series or Saturday Evening POPS! concert, please consider whether he or she will be able to remain still and quiet throughout the performance.
 Our Holiday POPS! concert is specially designed for all ages.

 What should I do if I have lost my ticket?